MicrosoftDocs/win32/desktop-src/trusted-execution/vbs-enclaves-dev-guide.md

 # Development guide for Virtualization-based security (VBS) Enclaves

-This development guide will describe how to build a basic VBS enclave.
+This development guide describes how to build, sign, and debug a basic VBS enclave.

 ## Prerequisites